monsterkodi/kakao/kakao.app/kode/ked/notes.md

             - if executed via shortcut: selected or cursor word
             - if executed from a finder: the finder's setting
                 - original finder can be closed and thus 'moves' to the search result pane

-- mapscroll
-    - add scrollbar handle
-    - update on line changes
-    - fix scrolling to bottom for long files
-    - show cursors and selections
-    - split image into chunks

 - multicursor delete/backspace over multiple lines? (alt+cmd+delete in ko)